· Pavel Tkachenko · .md

 There are many types of indexes (e.g., btree, hash, and gin), each designed to be used in specific situations.
 Computers are fast, so even with thousands of non-indexed records, you would not encounter performance issues.
 However, databases grow over time and can accumulate hundreds of thousands or even millions and billions of entries, so indexes are required in such situations.
 In this article, we will focus on common indexes, learn how to analyze their effectiveness, and choose suitable indexes for a specific situation in Rails.

-Some Rails here
+Some Rails with Postgres here

-and perform all the necessary migrations.
+Let’s build a simple example to demonstrate indexing techniques in a Rails Postgres application.
+We need to create a model User and run all the necessary migrations.
+This model represents one of the Active Record models that will interact with our Postgres database.
 Run the following code to create a model and its corresponding migration file.
 Don't forget to perform the migration!

 rails new phonebook_app --database=postgresql